featured image

 The ARP Cache Coherence Problem

-The architecture handles this through a threaded ARP cache manager that runs on a one-second timer.
+I built a threaded ARP cache manager that runs on a one-second timer.
 For each ARP request entry, it tracks the time of the last request sent and the number of retries attempted.
 If five seconds elapse without a response, the manager stops retrying and sends ICMP Host Unreachable messages to all queued packets’ senders.
 When an ARP reply arrives, the cache manager dequeues all waiting packets for that destination, rewrites their destination MAC addresses, and forwards them in order.

 The tricky part is the race condition: what if a new packet arrives for the destination just as the ARP reply is being processed?
 The solution uses pthread mutexes to lock the cache during lookups and insertions.
-The packet handling flow checks the cache twice—once before queuing and once during the dequeue operation—to handle entries that become valid between the queue insertion and transmission.
+The packet handling flow checks the cache twice — once before queuing and once during the dequeue operation — to handle entries that become valid between the queue insertion and transmission.

-The project has three concurrent event loops that must coordinate: POX’s Twisted reactor handling OpenFlow messages, the VNS protocol server communicating with the C router, and EventLet managing WebSocket connections for the browser terminal.
+The project runs three concurrent event loops that must coordinate: POX’s Twisted reactor handling OpenFlow messages, the VNS protocol server communicating with the C router, and EventLet managing WebSocket connections for the browser terminal.
 Each uses different async I/O primitives that don’t naturally compose.

-The integration strategy uses an event-driven publish-subscribe pattern.
+The integration uses an event-driven publish-subscribe pattern.
 POX components raise custom events (SRPacketIn, RouterInfo, SRPacketOut) that cross thread boundaries through POX’s event system.
 The VNS server runs in its own Twisted reactor thread, listening on port 8888 for the router’s connection.
 When OpenFlow receives a packet, the ofhandler raises an SRPacketIn event that the srhandler catches, serializes into VNS protocol format, and transmits to the C router over TCP.
+The router processes the packet, makes routing decisions, sends it back through the VNS connection.
+The srhandler receives it, raises an SRPacketOut event, and the ofhandler converts it into an OpenFlow PACKET_OUT message.

 Try It Out